DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Customer-reference.md

 **Field** | **Description**
 :--       |:--
 **Reference number type** | Set an unique reference number for each customer reference type.

+### Where used
+- Customer references on Customer
+- Method of payment for AR utilities
+- Financial utilities parameters, when using customer references in the Reconciliation matching rules to find the D365 customer account

 **Data entity**: Reference number type